jazzband/django-debug-toolbar/docs/installation.rst

 7. Disable the toolbar when running tests (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you're running tests in your project you shouldn't activate the toolbar.
 You can do this by adding another setting:

 .. code-block:: python

     TESTING = "argv" in sys.argv

     if not TESTING:
-        INSTALLED_APPS = [*INSTALLED_APPS, "debug_toolbar"]
+        INSTALLED_APPS = [
+            *INSTALLED_APPS,
+            "debug_toolbar",
+        ]
-        MIDDLEWARE = ["debug_toolbar.middleware.DebugToolbarMiddleware", *MIDDLEWARE]
+        MIDDLEWARE = [
+            "debug_toolbar.middleware.DebugToolbarMiddleware",
+            *MIDDLEWARE,
+        ]

 You should also modify your URLconf file: